carmichs/carmichs.github.io/README.md

 # Welcome

 Hi!
 My name is Steve Carmichael and this my home on GitHub.
 Below are some of the private projects I have been working on, or have in the past, many which are not published on this page.
-Two projects I am excited about are:
+Three projects I am excited about are:

+# RunningFormAnalyzer
+(Startup Phase - Almost ready for Beta release)
+** Running Form Analyzer is a video analysis tool that allows users to upload short 5-15 second videos (side view and front-view) and have them analyzed using AI and POSE Estimation models.
+Metrics are then shown on the dashboard, with explanations and potential remediation drills to help correct running form and improve performance.
+You can also export data via excel or PDF reports.

 # RunClubPro
 (work in progress, not in production)